Travel details

 Ankara Castle

-A fortress built on a hill overlooking Ankara, the capital of Turkey; its origins are said to date back to ancient Roman times.
-The walls were expanded through repeated medieval renovations and still retain a solid stone appearance.
-Inside the castle are narrow alleys and traditional houses, and from the hilltop you can enjoy a panoramic view of the city, making it a popular tourist attraction.
+A fortress built on a hill overlooking Ankara, the capital of Turkey, with origins said to date back to ancient Roman times.
+The walls were extended and renovated through the Middle Ages and still retain a solid stone appearance.
+Inside the castle are narrow streets and traditional houses, and from the hilltop there is a panoramic view of the city, making it a tourist attraction.

 [Japanese Guide]